validas/encrypted_cookie_store/README.markdown

 what's in the session data.
 This makes it possible to store sensitive data in the session.

 This version of EncryptedCookieStore is written for Rails 3.0.0+.
-Other versions of Rails have not been tested.
+It will not work with Rails 3.0.0.beta3 or earlier.
+It does not yet work with Rails 3.1.
+It has been tested with:

+  * 3.0.0
+  * 3.0.7
+  * 3.0.8.rc4

-The original version for Rails 2.3 can be found here https://github.com/FooBarWidget/encrypted_cookie_store
+The original version for Rails 2.3 can be found here: https://github.com/FooBarWidget/encrypted_cookie_store

+For a version that probably works with Rails 3.0.0.beta - 3.0.0.beta3, check here: https://github.com/twoism-dev/encrypted_cookie_store

 Installation and usage
 ----------------------

 First, install it:

-    gem install encrypted_cookie_store
+    gem install scottwb-encrypted_cookie_store

+Then, add it to you bundler Gemfile:

+    gem 'scottwb-encrypted_cookie_store', :require => 'encrypted_cookie_store'

 Then edit `config/initializers/session_store.rb` and set your session store to
 EncryptedCookieStore:

+    MyApp::Application.config.session_store(
-    Rails.application.config.session_store EncryptedCookieStore::EncryptedCookieStore,
+      EncryptedCookieStore::EncryptedCookieStore,
-      :key         => '_new-admin_session',
+      :key            => '_myapp_session',
-      :secret      => 'as4344...',
-      :encryption_key => 'ollk80...'
+      :encryption_key => '966a4....'
+    )

 The encryption key *must* be a hexadecimal string of exactly 32 bytes.
 It should be entirely random, because otherwise it can make the encryption weak.